Ilija Petković: Serbia and Montenegro

 In July 2003, Petković was named as the head coach of the Serbia and Montenegro national team by FA president Dragan Stojković.

 Petković managed to lead the team through 2006 World Cup qualifying in impressive fashion, with Serbia and Montenegro allowing only one goal in twelve matches.
 However, the team's showing at the World Cup final tournament in Germany was disastrous, with three losses from three matches including a 0–6 defeat at the hands of Argentina.
 Furthermore, Petković caused controversy ahead of the tournament when he named his son Dušan in the final squad as a replacement for the injured Mirko Vučinić, a move that triggered widespread outrage and condemnation.
 Dragan Stojković (at this time the president of Red Star Belgrade) criticized Petković publicly.
-Faced with the barrage of criticism, Petković's son withdrew from the squad which meant that, since the squad list was already submitted, FIFA didn't allow a replacement to be named so Serbia and Montenegro ended up being the only nation at the World Cup with 22 players in the squad instead of 23.
+Faced with the barrage of criticism, Petković's son withdrew from the squad which meant that, since the squad list was already submitted, FIFA did not allow a replacement to be named so Serbia and Montenegro ended up being the only nation at the World Cup with 22 players in the squad instead of 23.

 In late December 2009, Petković accused Stojković of starting the media smear campaign against him back in late May 2006 before the World Cup.
 Petković claimed that he refused to name some Red Star players in the final squad that the club was looking to sell at a better price by having them showcased at the World Cup, all of which prompted Stojković's ire, with Stojković denying the claims.